We've used independent research to list travel insurance companies that offer cover for pre-existing medical conditions.

 - Terminal - sadly many insurers will not accept a terminal prognosis.
 This is an area we think needs to improve and we are working on it.

-Note that many insurers would include follow-up appointments or ongoing medication in their definition of having a condition - so if you recovered from a transplant operation 10 years ago but are still taking medication, you would still need to declare the transplant.
+Remember that insurers usually include follow-up appointments and ongoing medication in their definition of having a condition; so if you recovered from a transplant operation 10 years ago but are still taking medication, you probably need to declare the transplant.

 Are there any other options?